r-lib/clock/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## 0.1.1 Submission

-* checking installed package size ...
-NOTE installed size is  7.8Mb sub-directories of 1Mb or more: libs   5.6Mb
+This is a patch release to fix the error on CRAN's Solaris build.

 ## 0.1.0 Submission